Find Substance Use Counseling

 342 N Water St, Milwaukee, Wisconsin 53202

 Carla Weismantel is a Psychiatric Nurse Practitioner in Milwaukee, Wisconsin.
-They treat Addiction, Abuse, Self-Harm.
+They treat Addiction, Abuse, Attention Deficit Hyperactivity Disorder (ADHD).

 The best of mental healthcare in one place.
 At Geode, we combine full-spectrum psychiatry and talk therapy to better meet changing patient needs.